 Special diets containing omega-3 fatty acids and easily digestible proteins can support overall well-being.

-Supplements like L-carnitine promote energy supply to cells.
+Supplements such as L-carnitine promote the energy supply of the cells.

-Physical therapy can help maintain mobility and prevent muscle loss.
+Physiotherapy can help maintain mobility and prevent muscle atrophy.

 Environmental adjustments such as removing obstacles and using assistive devices make everyday life easier.

-Loving care and a structured daily routine offer the dog security and reduce stress.
+Loving care and a structured daily routine provide the dog with security and reduce stress.

-The owner should pay attention to signs of discomfort and accompany the animal during difficult periods.
+The owner should watch for signs of discomfort and accompany the animal during difficult phases.

-Treatment aims to provide the dog with as comfortable a life as possible, even as the disease progresses.
+The treatment aims to enable the dog to live as comfortable a life as possible, even as the disease progresses.

 How can genetic testing and responsible breeding effectively prevent NCL?

-Prevention of NCL is the responsibility of breeders and owners.
-Genetic testing is the key tool to prevent the spread of the disease:
+Preventing NCL is the responsibility of breeders and owners.
+Genetic testing is the key tool for preventing the spread of the disease.

-Genetic testing identifies carrier animals and affected dogs.
-Breeders can specifically decide which dogs are bred with each other.
+Genetic tests identify carrier animals and affected dogs.
+Breeders can then make targeted decisions about which dogs to breed with each other.

 By excluding carrier animals from breeding, affected offspring can be avoided.

 Breeders should only use animals that are genetically free of the mutation.
-Carriers can only be mated if the partner can be proven to be free.
+Carriers can only be bred if the partner is demonstrably free.

 A broad genetic base in breeding prevents inbreeding and reduces the risk of passing on defective genes.